jpmonaghan/widen-asset-picker-1/doc/en/picker.md

 This component is the main entry of our Widen picker React application.

 ### Widen picker React application
-The core of the Widen Picker is a Readt application used like a front end of the Widen API.
+The core of the Widen Picker is a React application used like a frontend of the Widen API.
 The application directly requests the Widen API and uses its search capabilities so the assets returned are always synchronized with the Widen catalog.